Overbreadth doctrine: Case law

+Through the years, several cases have failed to prove statutes as facially overbroad.
+Grayned v.
+City of Rockford, 92 S.Ct.
+2294 (1972) concerned an ordinance limiting the noise allowed around school property during school hours, and such limitations allowed the Court to say it was narrow enough to survive overbreadth scrutiny.
+New York v.
+Ferber, 458 U.S. 747 (1982) demonstrated how a possibly overbroad statute was not substantially so as to outweigh the compelling government interest of policing child pornography.
+The Court upheld the statute notwithstanding the constitutional expression it could chill because it found such cases would be rare and the government interest in this area was far more important.
 In determining whether a statute's overbreadth is substantial, the courts consider a statute's application to real-world conduct, not fanciful hypotheticals.
-See, for example, id., at 301–302.
 Accordingly, the courts have repeatedly emphasized that an overbreadth claimant bears the burden of demonstrating, "from the text of [the law] and from actual fact" that substantial overbreadth exists.
 Virginia v.
 Hicks, 539 U.S. 113 (2003).
 Similarly, "there must be a realistic danger that the statute itself will significantly compromise recognized First Amendment protections of parties not before the Court for it to be facially challenged on overbreadth grounds".
 Members of City Council of Los Angeles v.
 Taxpayers for Vincent, 466 U.S. 789, 801 (1984).
 In Hoffman Estates v.
 The Flipside, Hoffman Estates, Inc., the Court held that the doctrine does not apply to commercial speech.